laimis/lambda-test/README.md

 ```[{"symbol":"eth-usd","low":190,"high":243},{"symbol":"ltc-usd","low":80,"high":114}]```

 The above checks ETH-USD rate and sends notice if the value is either above 243 or below 190.
 LTC-USD is signalled if the value is below 80 or above 114.
-This is useful to let you know when price is low enough to buy more, or if price is high enough where sell could give you a certain return on your existing purchase.